manishdwibedy/QualiMed/INSTALLATION.md

 #### **Step 5: Configure ALM Integrations (Optional)**

+QualiMed supports integration with ALM tools like Jira and Azure DevOps.
+You can configure these directly in the dashboard:

+1. After generating test cases, select your desired ALM platform from the dropdown (Jira, Azure DevOps, etc.).
+2. Fill in the configuration form that appears with your credentials:
+    - **Jira**: Instance URL, User Email, API Token, Project Key
+    - **Azure DevOps**: Organization, Project, Personal Access Token, Work Item Type
+3. Click "Create Ticket" on individual test cases to push them to your ALM system.

+**Note**: Credentials are stored temporarily in your browser session and not persisted.
+For production use, consider secure credential management.

 QualiMed supports integration with ALM (Application Lifecycle Management) tools like Jira, Polarion, and Azure DevOps to create test cases directly in these systems.

 1. Copy `config.example.ts` to `config.ts` in the project root.